Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Examples

-receives the name of {\it trivial qpc}.
-Of course, this characterization extends to the curvature by using {\it the non--commutative field strength} $F^{\omega}$ \cite{micho2}

-\begin{prop} Let $\zeta^\triv$ be a trivial quantum principal $\G$--bundle with the trivial differential calculus.
-Given $\T$ a complete set of mutually non--equivalent irreducible unitary $\G$--representations, we have \begin{enumerate} \item If $\alpha$ $\in$ $\T$ acts on a $\C$--vector space of dimension $n_{\alpha}$, then there exists a left--right $M$--basis $\{T^{\alpha}_k \}^{n_{\alpha}}_{k=1}$ $\subseteq$ $\Mor(\alpha,{_{GM}}\Phi)$ such that Equation \ref{2.f34} holds.
-In particular, associated left/right qvbs always exists for any $\alpha$ $\in$ $\Obj(\Rep_{\G})$ and they are trivial qvbs in the sense of \cite{sald1}. \item For the trivial qpc (which is real, regular, multiplicative and flat \cite{micho2}) for all $k$. \item The induced qlc for $\omega^\triv$ and $\alpha$ $\in$ $\T$ can be expressed by
+\begin{Proposition} Let $\T$ be a complete set of mutually non--equivalent irreducible $\G$-- corepresentations with $\delta^\C_\triv$ $\in$ $\T$.
+If $\delta^V$ $\in$ $\T$ coacts on a $\C$--vector space of dimension $n_{V}$, then there exists a left/right $B$--basis such that equation (\ref{generators}) holds.
+In particular, associated left/right qvb's are always free modules (by the Serre--Swan theorem, they can be considered as trivial qvb's) for every $\delta^V$ $\in$ $\T$. \end{Proposition} \begin{proof} Let $\{g^{V}_{ij}\}^{n_{V}}_{i,j=1}$ be the linear basis of $H$ given in Theorem \ref{rep}.
+Consider the matrix $H^{V}=(g^{V}_{ij})$ $\in$ $M_{n_{V}}(H)$.
+Then the linear maps defined by form a left/right $B$--basis of $\Mor(\delta^V,\Delta_P)$ and they satisfy equation (\ref{generators}), because in accordance with equation (\ref{2.f9}), we have $H^{V\,\dagger}H^{V}= \Id_{n_{V}}.$ \end{proof}

+The last proposition shows the specific form of the maps $\{T^{\l}_k \}^{n_{V}}_{k=1}$ for every trivial qpb.
+Notice that Proposition \ref{gentrv1} also implies that $\varrho^V(\mathbbm{1})=\Id_{n_V}$ (see equation (\ref{3.f2})) and hence, we explicitly obtain that the canonical Hermitian structures on associated left/right qvb's are non--degenerate (see the proof of Proposition \ref{caher}).

+In Durdevich's formulation, if a differential calculus on $\zeta^\triv$ is given by (using the corresponding tensor products) where $\Omega^\bullet(B)$ is some graded differential $\ast$--algebra generated by $\Omega^0(B)=B$ and $\Gamma^\wedge$ is the universal differential envelope $\ast$--calculus of some bicovariant $\ast$--FODC of $\G$, then the differential calculus is commonly referred to as \emph{trivial}.

+Let us take any trivial qpb $\zeta^\triv=(P,B,\Delta)$ with a trivial differential calculus.
+Then, the linear map

+is a real, regular and multiplicative qpc (see equations (\ref{2.f24.6}), (\ref{2.f25}), (\ref{2.f26})) and it is referred to as the {\it trivial qpc}.
+According to \cite{micho2,stheve}, there is a bijection between and the set of all qpc's of $\zeta^\triv$.
+This bijection is based on the fact that every qpc $\omega$ can be uniquely written in the form